Chosen1PR/thread-helper/README.md

 - Remove posts that contain referral links.
 - Optionally comment on posts that contain referral links.

-For slightly more comment removal versatility, feel free to also check out my other app [Diverse Comments](https://developers.reddit.com/apps/diverse-comments)!
+For even further automation with referral threads or other posts, feel free to check out two of my other apps!

+- [**Pinned Post Archiver**](https://developers.reddit.com/apps/sticky-archiver) locks pinned posts (such as megathreads) automatically when they are unpinned from the Community Highlights section.
+Configurable by post flair or title.
+- [**Diverse Comments**](https://developers.reddit.com/apps/diverse-comments) allows more comment removal versatility, with a customizable limit on an individual user's comments per post, or a customizable limit on how long comment reply chains can get.
+Configurable by post flair.

 ---

 ## Changelog

-### [0.0.17] (2025-11-29)
+### [0.0.18] (2025-11-29)

-#### Features

-- Added the ability to lock old referral threads once they are unpinned from the Community Highlights section of the subreddit.

 #### Bug Fixes